jstnw10/Dartbase-Admin-SDK/README.md

 A dart-native implementation of the Firebase Admin SDK.

 This library is a fork of cachapa's client firebase sdk; cachapa/firedart; modified and converted to support admin only firebase features.
+This library also uses files from appsup-dart/firebase_admin like user_record.dart.

 ### Currently supported: